ictnlp/Zero-MNMT/README.md

 This code is based on the open source toolkit [fairseq-py](https://github.com/facebookresearch/fairseq).

-All the core codes of our method are put in the folders "/zs_nmt".
+All the core codes of our method are put in the folder "/zs_nmt".

 More detailed instructions are coming soon...